-Now that the HubSpot CMS is a Hub in its own right, businesses can enjoy the unique advantages of this powerful, professional CMS with or without the other components in HubSpot's Growth Suite.
+Now that the HubSpot CMS is a Hub in its own right, businesses can enjoy the unique benefits of this powerful, professional CMS with or without the other components in HubSpot's Growth Suite.

 For most B2B firms, the website is a crucial component in their demand generation strategy - serving to generate, validate and convert interest in the company's offering.
 In this context, there are certain aspects of the website, in addition to its content and appearance, that are important for success - reliability, security, and ease-of-use all send strong signals to potential buyers and influence their engagement with the site.